anupam-kumar-krishnan/Namaste-JavaScript/Ep.7 The Scope Chain, 🔥Scope & Lexical Environment.md

 - First it check if b exits in local memory or not
 - It won't find, because there is no b inside this local memory

-- Now, what happens JavaScript Engine goes to the reference and goes to the lexical environment of it's parent
+- Now, what happens JavaScript Engine goes to the reference and goes to the lexical environment of it's parent which is `a` in this case
+- This time, it finds `b` in `a()`(Lexical Exronment of c)
+- It goes back in function `c()` and prints the value of `b` in console

 ## _Scope Chain_
 - Scope Chain is nothing but the `Chain of Lexical Environment` and the `Parent references`